parazitenew/react-native-loud-speaker/README.md

 This package was forked from huutq88/react-native-loud-speaker

-I updated the target and compile SDK, and fixed a build error by changing `compile()` to `implementation`
+I updated the target and compile SDK to 31, and fixed a build error by changing `compile()` to `implementation`

 I also edited the Java code so the method `LoudSpeaker.open(true)` can toggle the speaker on/off.
 Originally, this package was turning it on, but never off.
 This part of the code was not implemented by the original author.